Find information on the key team members that serve as Staff, Elders, and Deacons.

-While I am incredibly appreciative of the formal training of seminary and the institutional care of my presbytery, my work around campfires at summer camp – where I was able to nurture deep personal relationships – has trained me most well for pastoral life.
+While I am incredibly appreciative of the formal training of seminary and the opportunities to work in higher education, my work around campfires at summer camp has prepared me best for pastoral life.
 It was at summer camp where I learned to live in community, worship and study scripture together all the while experiencing the joy of God’s grace amongst diverse individuals in an outdoor setting.
 Presbyterian summer camping has been instrumental to my human experience of spirituality and community, and vital to my understanding of pastoral ministry and the mission of the Church.

 Finally – and most importantly – the joys and challenges of raising a young family has helped me to appreciate the vastness of God’s grace.
-In 2006 I was blessed to marry my best friend, Chrissy, who is a successful professional and solid source of stability and faith in my own life.
+In 2006, I was blessed to marry my best friend, Chrissy, who is a successful professional and solid source of stability and faith in my own life.
 Together we find great joy in raising two young children, Levi David and Laurel Anne.
 Our free time is typically spent in the outdoors where we love to play in the Boise River, hike along the mountain trails, and explore the beauty of God’s creation.
-We hope to have the children on skis very soon!
-God has always been faithful, and we have faith that God will continue to be faithful – especially as we take a leap of faith to move to Boise.
+We hope that our children will come to love skiing at Bogus Basin as much as we love to ski.